umamiMike/goSandbox/README.md

 # Go sandbox

+A collection of small experiments, demos and  research around working with [The Go Programming Language](https://golang.org/)

-A Collection of small experiments.
-If they grow they will become their own repos.
+If they grow they graduate to their own repos.
-##  learning reference
-contains assorted small, single case, specific to demoing a certain library or a part of something I am developing